 Immediately following music camp, we begin the Northern Lights Bluegrass and Old Tyme Festival where you will see your instructors and additional bands perform.
 It begins with the Kitchen Party Kickoff on the main stage on Friday afternoon.
 There is no formal instruction on the Friday of camp, however, all students and instructors are invited to participate in the kick off to the Northern Lights Bluegrass & Old Tyme Festival on Friday evening, August 16, 2019th.
 During the week each class will be taught a song that the whole camp will perform as a group for the kick-off.
 There will be a rehearsal for the kick off on Friday immediately following Brunch.
 The Songwriting Contest will also be taking place Friday afternoon at the workshop stage.
 This is all kinds of awesome.
 Plan to be there and bring a chair!

-Remember, camp participants have a free weekend pass (wristband) to stay for the festival.
-Take advantage of it!
 Some of the areas you had access to at music camp, such as backstage and the cantina will become secured areas when the festival time rolls around.
 Volunteers will be around the festival site to guide you accordingly.

 - Extra snacks or food (especially if you didn’t purchase full meals or have a medical condition) and beverages.
 Also, bring your water bottle as we will have water dispensers!